imrafaelmerino/java-fun/docs/README.md

 I'd argue that it's very simple, expressive and concise.
 And that plus the fact that it's a persistent data structure shows very well the essence of **json-values**.
 ## <a name="notwhatfor"><a/> When not to use it
-**json-values** fits well in _pure_ OOP and incredibly well in FP, but NOT in _EOOP_, which stands for Enterprise Object Oriented Programming.
-So, don't create yet another fancy abstraction with a bunch of getters and setters or a complex DSL over the API.
+**json-values** fits well in _pure_ OOP and incredibly well in FP, but NOT in _EOOP_, which stands for Enterprise Object-Oriented Programming.
+Don't create yet another fancy abstraction with getters and setters or a complex DSL over json-values.
 [Narcissistic Design](https://www.youtube.com/watch?v=LEZv-kQUSi4) from **Stuart Halloway** is a great talk that elaborates ironically on this point.
 ## <a name="requirements"><a/> Requirements
 Java 8 or greater.